Tencent/rapidjson/doc/schema.md

 ### DOM parsing

-For using DOM in parsing, `Document` needs some preparation and finailizaing tasks, in addition to recieving SAX events, thus it needs some work to route the reader, validator and the document. `SchemaValidatingReader` is a helper class that doing such work.
+For using DOM in parsing, `Document` needs some preparation and finalizing tasks, in addition to receiving SAX events, thus it needs some work to route the reader, validator and the document. `SchemaValidatingReader` is a helper class that doing such work.

 ~~~cpp
 #include "rapidjson/filereadstream.h"